DeadlyEmbrace/homeassistant-mcp/README.md

 - 📊 **State Monitoring**: Track and query device states
 - 🔐 **Secure**: Token-based authentication and rate limiting
 - 📱 **Mobile Ready**: Works with any HTTP-capable client
+- 📝 **Error Logging**: Comprehensive error logging to files with automatic rotation

 ## Real-time Updates with SSE